-Each year, 23 million sick and injured children under the age of 15 are cared for in hospital emergency rooms.
+Each year, 23 million sick and injured children under the age of 15 are cared for in hospital emergency department.

 But what about the others?
-How do parents know when to take their children to the ER?
+How do parents know when to take their children to the ED?

-Unger offers the following medical conditions that always require a visit to an emergency room with a child:
+Unger offers the following medical conditions that always require a visit to an emergency department with a child:

 - Trauma: Burns, choking episodes, head injuries, electric shocks, poisoning, bleeding that doesn’t stop or lacerations